How to Know Which College Savings Accounts Are Right for Your Family (& the Unique Way Investors Can Maximize Savings!)

 Here are the four most critical things to understand about Coverdell College Savings Accounts:

 - There are zero federal or state income tax deductions on Coverdell accounts.

-- A child’s parents or grandparents can contribute without limitations to a Coverdell until the child reaches age 18 if the contributor has income of $190k (if married and filing a joint tax return) or $95,000 (single).
-For all the high rollers out there, keep in mind that your child can always contribute to their own account with gifted funds (no need to have earned income).
+- As of 2018, individuals can contribute to a Coverdell until the child reaches age 18 if contributors’ modified adjusted gross income is less than $220,000 (if married and filing a joint tax return) or $110,000 (if single).
+Keep in mind that your child can always contribute to their own account with gifted funds (no need to have earned income).
 Consider yourself fortunate if you have such a financially savvy kid.

-- There are $2,000 annual contribution limits per beneficiary (e.g. child or grandchild).
-The more contributors to the account, the more you can save.
+- There are $2,000 annual contribution limits (in total from all contributors) per beneficiary (e.g., child or grandchild).

 Now let’s look at your other option.